pinc-h/gorge_pollinators/notes/pollinator_survey_methods.md

 #### Details
 Visitation Sampling (Hand-netting)
-- Rough drawing of the pollinator meadow
+- Insert rough drawing of the pollinator meadow

 Pan Traps
 - Insects are strained into a ziploc bag and kept in the Nature House fridge for 24 hours.